iewaij/idinn-streamlit/docs/tutorials/dual.rst

 Simulation, Plotting and Order Calculation
 ------------------------------------------

-We can also inspect how the controller perform in the specified sourcing environment by plotting the inventory and order history, and calculate optimal orders for applications.
+We can also inspect how the controller performs in the specified sourcing environment by (i) plotting the inventory and order histories and (ii) calculating optimal orders.

 .. code-block:: python